JensPiegsa/WildFly/README.md

 WildFly 10.1.0.Final on Java 8
 ==============================

 This is a Docker image for the Java application server [WildFly](http://wildfly.org/).
-The image is based on Ubuntu 15.10 and comes with Java 8.
+The image is based on Ubuntu 16.04 LTS and comes with Java 8.
 The Dockerfile has been inspired by [this image](https://registry.hub.docker.com/u/sillenttroll/wildfly-java-8/).

 Tags
 ----